bk10aao/CustomSetV2/README.md

 # Set
 Implementation of a Set using a Map.
+This was based off of my initial version using an array: https://github.com/bk10aao/CustomSet

 # Methods
 1. `CustomSet()` - default constructor.